| Contributions Returned Before the Due Date

 section 1.401(a)(9)-6T of the regulations.
 These temporary regulations can be read in many

-For purposes of figuring your required minimum distribution, your
+libraries and IRS offices.
+Change in Marital Status For purposes of figuring your required minimum distribution, your

 marital status is determined as of January 1 of each year.
 If you are married on